Officer involved in killing of California rapper was part of prior fatal shooting

 Burris has demanded that bodycam footage be released in Foster's shooting.

-He said that for the same officer to now be involved in a second shooting death raises questions about "whether or not any restraints have been placed on him."
+He said that for the same officer to now be involved in a second shooting death is a larger concern about "whether or not any restraints have been placed on him."

 McCoy, who went by the stage name Willie Bo, had been in the recording studio and touring in the days before the shooting, his family said.
 They believe he had gone to the Taco Bell hungry and tired, and was so exhausted that he fell asleep while waiting in the drive-thru.